ibm-cloud-docs/hs-crypto/at-events.md

 The following field includes extra information:

 - The `responseData.keyState` field includes the integer that correlates to the state of the key.

+#### Expire Key
+{: #expire-key-success}

+The following field includes extra information:

+- The `requestData.keyType` field includes the type of key that was created.
+- The `responseData.keyId` field includes the unique identifier associated with the key.
+- The `requestData.expirationDate` field includes the date that the key expired on.
+- The `responseData.initialValue.keyState` field includes the integer that correlates to the previous state of the key.
+- The `responseData.newValue.keyState` field includes the integer that correlates to the current state of the key.

 #### Wrap or unwrap key
 {: #wrap-unwrap-key-success}